 To help you get answers to those nagging questions, I’ve decided to cultivate a place where you can be surrounded by art and get answers to your nagging questions.

 Introducing…Lawyer in the Gallery

-On Saturdays, April 8th, May 6th, and June 10th, I’ll be hanging out at Warehouse 416, a gallery in uptown Oakland.
+When some Saturdays, I’ll be hanging out at Warehouse 416, a gallery in uptown Oakland.
 And you can reserve 20-minutes to pick my brain and get answers to your legal questions.